themindfulbit/td/_content/1-episodes/2014-09-15-079-exploring-fastmail.md

 >
 > A number of years ago, I decided that I needed my own email address.
 I liked the idea of having a completely personalized address, sure, but I also wanted to completely own the way that so many people communicate online.
 >
-> The stories of [being locked out of Gmail](https://support.google.com/mail/answer/43692?hl=en) were still relatively rare, but I still wasn't happy relying only on on Google, even though I felt I deserved some nerd cred since I joined Gmail when [account creation required an invitation](http://www.webdevelopersnotes.com/tips/gmail/gmail-invites.php).
+> The stories of [being locked out of Gmail](https://support.google.com/mail/answer/43692?hl=en) were still relatively rare, but I still wasn't happy relying only on Google, even though I felt I deserved some nerd cred since I joined Gmail when [account creation required an invitation](http://www.webdevelopersnotes.com/tips/gmail/gmail-invites.php).
 If I had my own email address, I could take it with me anywhere or even host it myself.
 [Google Apps](https://www.google.com/enterprise/apps/business/) was the first provider I tried (I really stretched my comfort zone, huh), and it was great.
 >
 > I did have a brief freak-out about Google a few years ago though, and decided to try to find a dedicated mail provider.
 I tried FastMail and the rest is boring history.
 >